sixtyfive/de_dmg/README.md

 ## Linux

 The following steps will all have to be executed in a terminal window.
 If you don't have experience with that or don't feel comfortable doing it, get a friend to do it.
 If she's got just a little bit of experience with Linux or another Unix-based operating system, chances are this will be easy for her.

+<table><tr><td><em><strong>Heads up:</strong> </em>de_dmg<em> will </em>only<em> work with Xorg/X11-based Linux distributions, which is the overwhelming majority.
+The notable exceptions are Fedora >= 25, RHEL 8 and Ubuntu from 17.10 to 18.04.
+At least in the case of the latter it seems to be easy to replace Wayland with Xorg again, though.</em></td></tr></table>

 ### 1. Prerequisites